This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 • Scope: Skedda focuses on scheduling and space configuration. deskbird manages the full workplace: who's coming in, when, where they sit, how space is being used, and what needs fixing.

 • Focus on adoption.
 Utilization analytics are only useful if employees are actually booking.
-Higher adoption like deskbird's 90% rate means more complete data.
+Higher adoption, like deskbird's 90%+ rate, means more complete data.
 More complete data means space decisions based on what's actually happening, not estimates.

 • Integrations: deskbird is built into Microsoft Teams and Outlook natively, so employees book without changing apps.
 That's what drives adoption at scale.
 Skedda offers calendar sync but doesn't embed as directly into the Microsoft ecosystem.

-• Pricing: Skedda prices per space, starting at $99/month. deskbird prices per user, starting at €2.50/user/month, scaling with headcount rather than floor plan size.
+• Pricing: Skedda prices per space, starting at $99/month (billed annually). deskbird prices per user, starting at €2.75/user/month, scaling with headcount rather than floor plan size.

 deskbird vs Skedda: an overview